 Qualified M.S. in Computational Biology students may be able to find work as either research assistants (RAs) or teaching assistants (TAs).
-We strongly advised that students wait until the second semester to begin work as a RA or TA.
+We strongly advise that students wait until the second semester to begin work as a RA or TA.
 Note that the number of RA and TA positions is limited and we do not guarantee that you will be able to find a job.
 Both RAs and TAs work on an hourly wage and do not receive a monthly stipend.
 For international students, number of allowed work hours for wages is determined by their visa regulations.

 All applications must go through the Business Manager’s Office.
 The Business Manager must be notified in advance of the application submission and must receive a full copy of the application when it is completed.